 1 May: He's got a continuing job...

 2 May: Ron is hospitalized for gall bladder surgery scheduled for Thursday 3 May at the Swedish Medical Center in Denver, but preoperative tests indicated he'd suffered a mild heart attack.
 This probably occurred at Pole last December, when he experienced chest pains and flu-like symptoms.

 3 May: The gall bladder surgery is postponed, instead there was a cardiac operation; two stents were installed in coronary arteries.

 4 May: He was discharged Friday and headed home to visit family in Ohio (5 May Deseret News article).

 30 May: Ron was scheduled to go back to Denver for gall bladder surgery in early June, and then return to work at Raytheon.

 29 June: Ron finally has successful surgery to remove his gall bladder, this at the Swedish Medical Center.

 NBC's Bob Arnot has left Punta Arenas, and CBS's Jerry Bowen has left the room...since you're here you know that the best stories of what really went down at Pole come from the w/o folks who endured the sleepless nights and hard work required to pull it off successfully.
 SPARCLE scientist Stephen Hudson has an amazing photo series of the landing (archive site).
-Met guy Nathan Tift has both photos and a diary entry...oh yes he ought to know what the weather REALLY was...-92°F (-69°C) and calm winds.
+Met guy Nathan Tift has both a diary entry and photos.
+And he ought to know what the weather REALLY was...-92°F (-69°C) and calm winds.
 Dana Hrubes has the story and photos in his April journal.
 Electricians Aaron Coy and Dave Arnett have a feature story with photos on the IBEW web site and journal.
 John and Jennifer Bird have a few good pics (some of which made the papers), and Amanda observer Steffen Richter had some great photos and video of the takeoff attempts.
 Last but not least, Charles Kaminski chronicled the events in his excellent South Pole Charlie 2001 diary, also no longer available.